-Friday, April 19 at 1 pm in Harrison Hall at the Hawk. \$15 members \$20 non-members & guests includes extreme nationalism, militarism, and the supremacy of both the nation and the single, powerful leader over the individual citizen.
+Friday, April 19 at 1 pm in Harrison Hall at the Hawk. \$15 members \$20 non-members & guests political movement that includes extreme nationalism, militarism, and the supremacy of both the nation and the single, powerful leader over the individual citizen.
 This stands in contrast to modern democracies which support individual rights, competitive elections, and protect political dissent.